1:1 Services

 Referring individuals for mental health and wellbeing support through Arthur Ellis is simple.
 Our goal is to provide fast, practical, and compassionate care to those who need it most.
 Follow these steps to submit a referral.

-A parent, carer, staff member, or the child themselves raises a concern about their wellbeing.
-A nominated member of staff at the school reviews the situation to determine if Arthur Ellis is the right service to provide support.
+A parent, carer, staff member, or the individual themselves raises a concern about wellbeing.
+A nominated professional reviews the presenting needs to determine if Arthur Ellis is the right service to provide support.

 Step 3: Submit the Referral